Digilent/dmc60c-frc-api/README.md

 Please go to https://reference.digilentinc.com/dmc-60c/getting-started for more detailed instructions on installing the DMC60C config server and API on your roboRIO.

+You can also find all information on the DMC60C including firmware updates at https://reference.digilentinc.com/dmc-60c/start

 If you have any problems or questions, please visit our FRC forum at https://forum.digilentinc.com/forum/36-frc/